10 Champions of Justice That Exemplify The Importance Of Judicial Nominations

 Nominated July 29, 2022 (appeared in committee October 12, 2022)

-Araceli Martinez-Olguin is one of the nation’s leading immigration attorneys, having spent her entire career advocating for rights of immigrant workers.
-Should she be confirmed, Martinez-Olguin would be only the second Latina to serve on the U.S. District Court for the Northern District of California.
+Araceli Martinez-Olguin served as one of the nation’s leading immigration attorneys, having spent her entire career advocating for rights of immigrant workers.
+When she was confirmed on February 28, 2023, Martinez-Olguin would be only the second Latina to serve on the U.S. District Court for the Northern District of California.